Those of you who are PPC managers know that, often, you don’t get great PPC results straight out of the gate.

 Years ago, he created his own website and got into online sales early.

-For a long time, he did really well in organic and paid search by focussing on specific keyword terms.
+For a long time, he did really well in organic and paid search by focusing on specific keyword terms.

 But things have changed since those early days.